cellml/libcellml/docs/dev_building_web_assembly.rst

 Now we can clone our dependencies (we suggest using these exact repositories other repositories may work but these repositories are known to work)::

-  git clone https://github.com/OpenCMISS-Dependencies/zlib.git -b develop git clone https://github.com/OpenCMISS-Dependencies/libxml2.git -b v2.9.6
+  git clone https://github.com/OpenCMISS-Dependencies/zlib.git -b v1.2.3
+  git clone https://github.com/OpenCMISS-Dependencies/libxml2.git -b v2.9.10

 We will create two directories to hold the build files::